Battle of Wake Island: War crimes

 On 5 October 1943, American naval aircraft from Lexington raided Wake.
-Two days later, Japanese Naval Captain Shigematsu Sakaibara ordered the beheading of an American civilian worker who was caught stealing.
+Two days later, Sakaibara ordered the beheading of an American civilian worker who was caught stealing.
 He and 97 others had initially been kept to perform forced labor.
 Fearing an invasion, Sakaibara ordered all of them killed.
 They were taken to the northern end of the island, blindfolded and executed with a machine gun.
 One of the prisoners (whose name has never been discovered) escaped, apparently returning to the site to carve the message "98 US PW 5-10-43" on a large coral rock near where the victims had been hastily buried in a mass grave.
 The unknown American was recaptured, and Sakaibara personally beheaded him with a katana.
 The inscription on the rock can still be seen and is a Wake Island landmark.

+The Pacific war finally drew to a close starting in August 1945, and the Emperor of Japan announced the surrender to the Japanese people and the agreement was formally signed by 2 September 1945.

 On 4 September 1945, the remaining Japanese garrison surrendered to a detachment of United States Marines under the command of Brigadier General Lawson H. M. Sanderson, with the handover being officially conducted in a brief ceremony aboard the destroyer escort Levy.
-Earlier the garrison received news that Imperial Japan's defeat was imminent, so the mass grave was quickly exhumed and the bones were moved to the U.S. cemetery that had been established on Peacock Point after the invasion, with wooden crosses erected in preparation for the expected arrival of U.S. forces.
+Earlier, the garrison received news that Imperial Japan's defeat was imminent, so the mass grave was quickly exhumed and the bones were moved to the U.S. cemetery that had been established on Peacock Point after the invasion, with wooden crosses erected in preparation for the expected arrival of U.S. forces.
 During the initial interrogations, the Japanese claimed that the remaining 98 Americans on the island were mostly killed by an American bombing raid, though some escaped and fought to the death after being cornered on the beach at the north end of Wake Island.
 Several Japanese officers in American custody committed suicide over the incident, leaving written statements that incriminated Sakaibara.
 Sakaibara and his subordinate, Lt.
 Cmdr.
 Tachibana, were later sentenced to death after conviction for this and other war crimes.
-Sakaibara was executed by hanging in Guam on June 19, 1947, while Tachibana's sentence was commuted to life in prison.
+Sakaibara was executed by hanging in Guam on 19 June 1947, while Tachibana's sentence was commuted to life in prison.
 The remains of the murdered civilians were exhumed and reburied at Section G of the National Memorial Cemetery of the Pacific, commonly known as Punchbowl Crater, on Honolulu.